eraybasar/pesdk-docs/_guides/html5/v5_rc_3/introduction/migration-guide.md

   }
 ```

-Update the React and React DOM Version, It was was increased from `^15.0.0` to `^16.3.0`.
+Update the React and React DOM Version.
+It was increased from `^15.0.0` to `^16.3.0`.
 This allows us to rely on the Context API.
 It also needs to have a new peer dependency `styled-components@^4.4.0`

 ```diff